 We’re cooked.
 AI agents are going to take our jobs.

 Nah, I don’t think that’s the case.
-But, these tools are getting more powerful and I would start paying attention if I were you.
+But, these AI agent solutions are getting more powerful and I would start paying attention if I were you.

 I’m mostly saying this to myself as well because I saw all these AI agent platforms pop up last year and they were basically just automation tools that have existed (with new branding to get investors excited).